Reconnect to your body, mind, and relationships — from the inside out.

 Methods

-Together we explore how early patterns of connection live on in the body and nervous system, shaping the ways you relate to food, parenting, and relationships.
-Over time, gentle somatic practices and reflective dialogue can help your body experience new patterns of safety, connection, and vitality.
+A relational, body-based approach that explores how early patterns of connection and individuation live on in your nervous system, movement patterns and sense of self.
+Through invitational somatic practices and reflective dialogue, your body can begin to experience new patterns of safety, connection, and vitality.

 What if it could finally feel safe for more of you to show up?

-Healing from disordered eating, gaining confidence and connection in your parenting, or reconnecting with your core intelligence all ask for humility, courage, and commitment.
+Healing from disordered eating, navigating parenting challenges, or reconnecting with your core self all require humility, courage, and support.

-When I was a college student immersed in diet culture, a teacher shared a piece of wisdom that has stayed with me ever since:
+When I was in college, immersed in diet culture and performance-driven expectations, a teacher shared something that stayed with me:

-“You have to want to know your own truth more than making others happy or shape-shifting into someone you were never meant to be.”
+“You have to want to know your own truth more than making others happy or shaping yourself into someone you were never meant to be.”

-At the time, I was deeply entangled in dieting, people-pleasing, and performance culture — patterns that many of the clients I work with today know all too well.
-Untangling those patterns through therapy, movement practices, and personal exploration became an important part of my own journey.
+At the time, I was deeply entangled in dieting, people-pleasing, and striving.
+Untangling those patterns through therapy, movement, and personal exploration became a meaningful part of my own journey.

-With decades of experience as a movement educator, clinical trauma training, and work across multiple levels of eating disorder care, I bring both professional depth and lived experience to this work.
+With decades of experience as a movement educator, advanced clinical trauma training, and work across multiple levels of eating disorder care, I bring both professional depth and lived understanding to this work.

-Alongside my ongoing interest in early feeding and attachment rhythms — and the everyday realities of raising three lively children — I continue to love helping others discover their deeper hungers and reconnect with their body’s wisdom.
+Alongside my ongoing interest in early feeding and attachment—and the lived experience of raising three children—I continue to feel passionate about helping others reconnect with their deeper hungers and their body’s wisdom.

 Specialties